CPScript/CPScript/README.md

 <img src='aki.jpeg' title=" 	。.:☆*:･'(*⌒―⌒*)))" align='right'></img>

 # Hi there 👋👋
-My name is Chai and i am a Malware analisis, i like to make other things like game hacks, Networking tools, and random shit...
+My name is Chai and i am a Malware Analysis, i like to make other things like game hacks, Networking tools, and random shit...
 I mainly make usfull things... i dont use most of them tho... i have no reason to :)

 Aside from Python, i use a lot of other languages for my projects like: Javascript, asm, C, C#, C++, and Html